geograz/Parametric_Rockmass_Studies/README.md

 │   ├── D_Voxel_export.py			- Script that saves a mesh of a rastered sample.
 For visualization purposes only.
 │   ├── E_plotter.py				- Script that produces plots and visualizations from the rock mass analyses.
 │   ├── F_MeshChecker.py			- Script that performs different checks of the generated meshes.
+│   ├── G_animation.py			    - Script that produces an animation from frames to visualize synthetic rock mass models and other 3D models.
 │   ├── X_library.py				- Script that contains a custom library with different classes of functions for math, general use (utilities), plotting and computation of parameters.
 ├── .gitignore
 ├── environment.yaml				- dependency file to use with conda
-├── Grasshopper.zip				- zipped folder containing the Grasshopper script that was used in Erharter (2024) to generate PDD1 and also the direct Grasshopper output files that specify sample input and measurements in Grasshopper
+├── Grasshopper.zip				- zipped folder containing the Grasshopper script that was used in Erharter (2024) to generate PDD1 and also the direct Grasshopper output files that specify sample input and measurements
 ├── LICENSE						- file with specifications of the applied MIT License ├── README.md
 ```